 What is the main objective of the California Climate Disclosure bills?

-The overall objective of California's climate disclosure bills is to promote corporate accountability, integrity, and transparency in the reporting of greenhouse emissions, climate-related financial risks and climate action-related claims needed to develop a roadmap towards building a resilient low-carbon economy within California.
+The overall objective of California's climate disclosure bill is to promote corporate accountability, integrity, and transparency in the reporting of greenhouse emissions, climate-related financial risks and climate action-related claims needed to develop a roadmap towards building a resilient low-carbon economy within California.

 What companies are impacted by these bills?